-Case study - Connecting Oxford
+Case study - Core transport proposals for Oxford

-We are already conducting some of the work proposed in this chapter through the Connecting Oxford programme.
-The Connecting Oxford proposals were agreed by Oxfordshire County Council and Oxford City Council cabinets in January 2020.
+We are already conducting some of the work proposed in this chapter through the Oxford Core Schemes.
+The Core Scheme proposals were agreed by Oxfordshire County Council and Oxford City Council cabinets in January 2020.

-Connecting Oxford has three key components:
+The Core Schemes have three key components: